dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

    - Note that alongside [dbt Cloud](/docs/deploy/jobs), discover other ways to schedule and run your dbt jobs with the help of tools.
 Refer to [Integrate with other tools](/docs/deploy/deployment-tools) for more information.

 ### Additional configurations
-3. **Custom target names** &mdash; You should set a `custom target.name` for every single [corresponding dbt Cloud job](/docs/build/custom-target-names).
+3. **Custom target names** &mdash; Set a `custom target.name` for every single [corresponding dbt Cloud job](/docs/build/custom-target-names).
 We recommend modifying the code to use [environment variables](/docs/build/environment-variables) instead since those can be set at the environment level.

 4. **dbt commands** &mdash; Add any relevant [dbt commands](/docs/deploy/job-commands) to execute your dbt Cloud jobs runs.